|

 lacked the experience to fully investigate the route and conditions beforehand,

+or to make sound decisions during the approach and early on the climb.
 Once up Liberty Ridge and on the upper mountain they were out of the

 rain shadow and in the brunt of a storm at 14000'.
 This happened to another